What is Project Glasswing? Securing Critical Software in the AI Era

 Because Glasswing partners with the Linux Foundation and these maintainers, all vulnerabilities discovered in this initial wave were quietly patched across global infrastructure before any details were made public via cryptographic hashing.

 Perhaps the most impactful aspect of Project Glasswing is its focus on Open Source maintainers.
-Historically, enterprise organizations could afford heavy security infrastructure, while the critical open-source libraries that held up the web relied on volunteers with limited security budgeting.
+Historically, enterprise organisations could afford heavy security infrastructure, whilst the critical open-source libraries that held up the web relied on volunteers with limited security budgeting.

-Anthropic is attempting to level this playing field by committing $100 million in free usage credits for the Mythos Preview model strictly for these initiatives.
-Furthermore, they have donated $4 million in direct cash funding to the Alpha-Omega initiative, the OpenSSF, and the Apache Software Foundation.
+Anthropic is attempting to level this playing field by committing £75 million ($100 million) in free usage credits for the Mythos Preview model strictly for these initiatives.
+Furthermore, they have donated £3 million ($4 million) in direct cash funding to the Alpha-Omega initiative, the OpenSSF, and the Apache Software Foundation.

 This guarantees that the same military-grade code-defenders protecting Apple and Google are placed into the hands of the solo developers maintaining the foundational libraries of the internet.